markdown-it/markdown-it/test/fixtures/commonmark/spec.txt

 ````````````````````````````````

-Any initial spaces beyond four will be included in the content, even
+Any initial spaces or tabs beyond four spaces of indentation will be included in
-in interior blank lines:
+the content, even in interior blank lines:

 ```````````````````````````````` example
     chunk1